Thursday, August 25, 2022

 The following ‘Same Old Story’ is even more of a rock’n’roller.
 A deep-ish Rory Gallagher cut, it still kicks like a mule, a driving affair with David Levy’s bass pumping away in fine style.
 And Marsden demonstrates a real affinity with the Gallagher sound, cracking out three very Rory-like solos in the course of four minutes, right down to the piercing tone, and even having a bash at a signature Rory “sing-along-a-Strat” passage for good measure.
 One might ask if this degree of imitation has any real value beyond paying tribute, but curiously I’d suggest that here it draws attention to Rory’s singular musical nature.

-In more subdued mode, Peter Green’s slowish ‘Driftin’ Blues’ is a more subtle tune, with a halting riff over simple drums and bass, and Marsden executing an exquisite solo with plenty of dynamics, and delivering a gritty vocal that also comes over with feeling.
+In more subdued mode, Peter Green’s slowish ‘Driftin’ Blues’ is a subtler affair, with a halting riff over simple drums and bass, and Marsden delivering an exquisite solo with plenty of dynamics, and a gritty vocal that also comes over with feeling.
 Jimi Hendrix’s ‘Driftin’’ is less successful though.
 Bernie’s guitar work is plenty interesting, and if he doesn’t attempt to replicate Jimi’s sound he still manages to suggest his hazy tone.
 But unfortunately Bernie can’t match Jimi’s peculiarly dreamy vocal.

 They get kinda funky once, on the James Gang’s aptly titled ‘Funk #49’, a familiar enough tune but one that still arrives like an old friend one doesn’t see enough of, with Jimmy Copley chucking in some powerfully funky, kit-rolling drum sallies, while Bernie’s occasionally double-tracked vocals are a tad cleaner than Joe Walsh’s distinctive voice.